fooooter/drain/README.md

 - `bind` - bind host and port to the server.
 - `dynamic_pages` - holds a list of every dynamic page available, so if you create one, be sure to specify it here!
 - `dynamic_pages_library` - a path to the dynamic library for dynamic pages.
+- `supported_encodings` - a list of all compression algorithms supported by the server.
+It can currently contain only "gzip" and "br".
+- `use_encoding` - a name of encoding which will be used to compress the response body.
+It should match the `supported_encodings` field.

 ### Usage